 Risk Versus Return

 Up-capture and Down-capture statistics are also reflective of our philosophy's value orientation and risk-aversion.

 Howard directs all research and investment initiatives at Punch & Associates.
-Starting his career in the early 80’s at Merrill Lynch in NYC and then as a retail guy in Minneapolis, it was normal practice to call clients with one stock at a time, state the case for owning it and hope for the best.
+Starting his career in the early '80s at Merrill Lynch in New York City and then as a retail guy in Minneapolis, it was normal practice to call clients with one stock at a time, state the case for owning it and hope for the best.